My Tokyo Guide

 Main content starts here.

-Established in 1873, Shiba Park is one of the oldest parks in Japan, and is still home to several ancient trees including a giant ginkgo believed to have been planted by the shogun Iemitsu Tokugawa.
-You can visit Shiba Tosho-gu Shrine and nearby Tokyo Tower—technically not in the park—providing you with an interesting contrast of the traditional and modern.
+Established in 1873, Shiba Park is one of the oldest parks in Japan.
+It's home to large camphor, zelkova, and ginkgo trees, as well as the man-made Autumn Leaf Valley (Momiji-dani), and Shiba Maruyama—one of the largest ancient keyhole-shaped tombs in the country.
+You can also visit Shiba Tosho-gu Shrine and nearby Tokyo Tower—technically not in the park—providing you with an interesting contrast of the traditional and modern.

-The park it is particularly beautiful during the cherry blossom and autumn seasons, when the Momiji-dani (Autumn Leaf Valley) section comes alive with vivid gold and red leaves.
+The park is particularly beautiful during the cherry blossom and autumn seasons, when Momiji-dani comes alive with vivid gold and red leaves.

 For updated information on opening hours, closings, prices, and more, please check the official website or ask the facility directly.